Updated: Jun 1

 Have you had people tell you that your baby is ‘too old to be breastfeeding’ or that ‘your breast milk is no longer nutritious’?
-Do your friends and relatives (and complete strangers actually!) ask ‘Are you still breastfeeding him?’ or ‘When are you going to stop breastfeeding?’
+Do your friends and relatives (and complete strangers actually!) ask, ‘Are you still breastfeeding him?’ or ‘When are you going to stop breastfeeding?’
 How long is too long to continue breastfeeding?
 Do the benefits suddenly stop after one year?

 And it’s okay.
 It’s normal.

-Breastfeeding beyond the first year is recommended!
+Breastfeeding beyond 1 year

 29% of energy requirements